 Return of premium life insurance sounds like a win-win.
-If you die, your family gets your death benefit.
-If you live, you get your money back.
+You either protect your family if something awful happens, or you get your money back.

-Quick aside.
-You will find many articles and posts either promoting return of premium or blasting it.
-Our goal here is to provide an analysis of several scenarios in which a policy has a return of premium rider.
-We then compare that to if the same person had skipped on the rider and done other things with that money.
-The information is here for you to make an informed decision without needing to do the math yourself.
-(Although we recommend doing the math in all financial decisions.)
+Quick aside: you will find many articles either promoting return of premium or blasting it.
+Most life insurance agents also have strong opinions on this option.
+Our goal here is to analyze several likely scenarios in which a policy has a return of premium rider.
+Then, we compare the situation with the rider versus without so you can make an informed decision based on your preferences.

 What is Return of Premium?

 Return of premium returns all or part of the premiums paid into the policy if you either outlive your term or at certain policy anniversaries if you surrender the contract.